gatsbyjs/gatsby/docs/blog/2018-11-29-gatsby-analogy/index.md

 ## Wrap up

 A lot of the core features of Gatsby seem to happen automagically; In this post I've aimed to abstract some of these core features into more approachable comparisons.
-They may be a bit silly, but I hope you enjoyed and found them helpful!
+These analogies may seem a bit silly, but I hope you enjoyed and found them helpful!
 We talked about the following developer experience and performance optimization features:

 1. Start off with a pre-configured development environment and build process (High-performance car)
-2. Benefit from built-in performance optimization (Neo’s matrix skills)
+2. Benefit from built-in performance optimization (Neo’s Matrix skills)
 3. Leverage static site delivery and web app experience (Compressed mattress)
 4. Prefetch resources for snappy routing (Psychic delivery person)
-5. Consolidate data sourcing (Amazon)
+5. Consolidate data sourcing and transformations (Amazon)

 > 💡 Looking for a deeper dive into Gatsby's internals?
 Check out the "[behind the scenes](/docs/behind-the-scenes/)" section of the docs.